dbohlender/canfar.github.io/docs/vmaccess.md

     Host canfar
       Hostname canfar.dao.nrc.ca
-      User <CADC_USERNAME>
+      User USER

     Host 172.22.128.*
-      User <CADC_USERNAME>
+      User USER
       ProxyCommand ssh canfar -W %h:%p

 With these commands, you can connect to the canfar login host simply with `ssh canfar` command, and connect directly to the VM with `ssh VM IP` command.

-### Advanced SSH configuration ###
+### Advanced SSH configuration

 For a more advanced setup, you can add these options to your `~/.ssh/config`.
 Add them to either each "Host" individually, or defining a "Host \*" section that will apply for all:

-* allow X windows launched from your VM to appear:
+- allow X windows launched from your VM to appear:

         ForwardX11 yes
         ForwardX11Trusted yes

-* use agent forwarding to avoid typing passphrases all the time:
+- use agent forwarding to avoid typing passphrases all the time:

 		ForwardAgent yes

-* re-use existing ssh connections:
+- re-use existing ssh connections:

 		ControlMaster auto
 		ControlPath ~/.ssh/control/%h-%l-%p
 		ControlPersist 3600

   and create your directory for the sessions:

 		mkdir ~/.ssh/control

-* If you need to have several private keys add:
+- If you need to have several private keys add:

 		IdentityFile /full/path/to/my/private/key

-* If you are often losing connections, you could add:
+- If you are often losing connections, you could add:

 		ServerAliveInterval 30

-## Command-line connection to the VMs (interactive and batch) ##
+## Command-line connection to the VMs (interactive and batch)

 You can access the CANFAR configuration VM by simply follow the basic